Heizal/my-wave-portal/README.md

 # [Wave Portal](https://waveportal-starter-project.heizalnagginda.repl.co/)
-This is project demonstrates my learning process in Web3.
-For this project I have built a Web3 app using Solidity and Ethereum Smart Contracts.
+This is project demonstrates my learning process in Solidity.
+For this project I have built a Web3 app using Solidity, Reactjs and Ethereum Smart Contracts.
+It's a place where anyone on the internet can learn a little about who me and send me a 👋 + a message and have that data saved on the blockchain through an Ethereum smart contract.

 ## Languages used
 <ul>